Mary Katrantzou: Career

 February 2012 saw the release of her collaboration with Longchamp creating a capsule collection of bags and totes.
 To promote them Vogue Japan gave away a plastic card case with Katrantzou's prints with their May issue.
 Three prints featured in this collaboration over several different shapes and sizes.

 In April 2014, Katrantzou announced she would be working with Adidas 'for the foreseeable future', both clothing and footwear.

 Katrantzou sold a minority stake in her business to Yu Capital, the investment division of Hong Kong-based Yu Holdings, in October 2017.
 The terms of the deal were not disclosed, but it was said to have been part of Yu Holdings' founder and chief executive Wendy Yu's "wider plan to act as bridge for Western brands targeting Chinese consumers."

 In 2018, Katrantzou celebrated the label's 10 year anniversary by showcasing her tenth-anniversary collection during September's London Fashion Week.
 Katrantzou’s show was at The Roundhouse in London, It is her imagination of the ordinary with initial vivid prints which the designer is known for.

 At the end of 2019, Katrantzou returned home to Athens, where she showcased the SS20 collection.
 The show was dedicated to celebrating the 30th anniversary of the founding of ELPIDA, the Association of Friends of Children with Cancer, established by Mrs Marianna V. Vardinoyannis.

+In April 2024, Mary Katrantzou became Bulgari's first creative director for leather goods and accessories.